mpaauw/design-patterns-java/README.md

 # design-patterns-java
-A collection of commonly-used software design patterns, written in Java.
+A collection of commonly-used software design patterns, written in Java, and easy to understand.